 Located in East Fremantle near the Swan River, Seashells is more like a private apartment complex than a hotel.
 The luxury accommodation options include spacious deluxe guest rooms, and one and two-bedroom apartments.
 All options feature plush triple-sheeted beds, stylish furniture, a smart TV, an in-room safe, a fully equipped kitchenette and modern bathrooms with natural toiletries.

 Other features to love are the free Wi-Fi, underground parking and secure swipe-card access.
 Sweetwater Rooftop Bar is the perfect spot to enjoy a chilled cocktail at sunset.

 Do you have any tips to add to our Fremantle travel guide?
 We would love to hear from you.
 Please send us a message.

 About the writer

-Gayann Walker is a Perth-based freelance writer with a passion for travel, adventure and a good feed!
+Gayann Walker is a Perth-based freelance writer with a passion for travel, adventure and a good feed.
 Born in Boston, Gayann has lived in Perth since moving from the Gulf Coast of Florida in 2010.
-She has an eclectic travel style that varies from rugged adventures – such as climbing Mt Kinabalu and roughing it in the jungles of Borneo – to relaxing on beautiful beaches and sipping tropical drinks from luxury villas.
+She has an eclectic travel style that varies from rugged adventures (such as climbing Mt Kinabalu and roughing it in the jungles of Borneo) to relaxing on beautiful beaches and sipping cocktails.
 Gayann has travelled extensively through Australia, Asia, Europe and the United States.
-Her favourite destination on the planet is Exmouth on the north-west of Western Australia – home to the stunning Ningaloo Reef, which is teeming with pristine natural beauty and sea life.

 You might be interested in